Aadisheshudupa/3DTinKer/README.md

   - Implimented AR/VR capabalities
   - Assisted in managing state with Jotai.
   - Collaborated on creating and optimizing 3D models and scenes using Three.js.
-  - Designed and integrated the user interface, ensuring a cohesive user experience.

-- **Anirudda Seshu**:
+- **Aniruddha Seshu**:

   - Developed core functionality using React and React Three Fiber.
   - Managed state with Jotai.
   - Implimented Firebase Cloud Storage Capabalities as import an to export to the cloud
+  - Designed and integrated the user interface, ensuring a cohesive user experience.
+  - Worked on grid and background for better user Experience